 The fact that they have a great affiliate marketing program doesn’t exactly hurt either! 😉

 A program that I’ve had a mixed start with, it’s a growing platform with the intention to be only dedicated to travel blogs or travel agents.
 Although, I haven’t had much success on this platform, it definitely has some really good offers especially for beginners, and especially if your audience is European.

 A large scale affiliate marketing program and one that is similar in nature to the next four in the list here.
 I use Rakuten to promote some travel and online business programs.
 There’s plenty of programs for you to choose from and if you also have a lifestyle blog, you’ll find the selection of fashion and beauty products here quite appealing!

-Possibly my favourite platform, I use Share A Sale to primarily promote online marketing platforms, whether its website hosting, designing or social media marketing.
-This is also an excellent platform for lifestyle bloggers. i particularly love the dashboard and the ease of using this platform.
+Possibly my favorite platform, I use Share A Sale to primarily promote online marketing platforms, whether its website hosting, designing or social media marketing.
+This is also an excellent platform for lifestyle bloggers.
+I particularly love the dashboard and the ease of using this platform.

 The only large scale program where I have the maximum travel partners.
 I have to say that I’m not a big fan of the back end, but the selection of brands and companies here is unbeatable, especially if you have a travel blog.

 Best for finance, employment and education, this program nevertheless has some great options for travel, especially for deals and package bookings.
 To get into this program is way harder than Rakuten, CJ or Share A Sale but the companies here make it worth your while.
 Use my referral link for a quick leg up!

 Another popular aggregate affiliate program, especially in Europe.
 If you are starting out this program has a $5 buy in which you can get back with your first payment.
 I think this is a great platform for country-specific campaigns, especially for UK based bloggers.